sos-program/sos-program.github.io/docs/Wild Salmon Policy Background.md

 and Green (good status), and provides examples of general criteria (metrics) that could be used to assess status at the CU level.

 A [status assessment toolkit](./WSP Indicators and Benchmarks.md) was next developed to provide a set of quantifiable biological status metrics that fall within four classes of status indicators: abundance, trends in abundance, fishing mortality, and distribution ([Holt 2009, Holt 2010, Holt et al. 2009](./References.md)).
 Though the fishing mortality class of indicator has not been used in status assessments, and the distribution metric has been applied qualitatively only.
 For each metric, lower (delinate Red to Amber status zones) and upper (delinate Amber to Green) benchmarks were identified.
+This provides the toolkit, but not the overall approach and structured process for WSP status assessments, which were developed through subsequent processes [(see Action Step 1.3: Monitor and Assess CU Status)](#action-step-13-monitor-and-assess-cu-status)

 ![WSP Status Zones](./assets/images/WSP status zones.png)